jcraigk/kudochest/README.md

 OAUTH_GOOGLE_SECRET
 ```

-For working on graphical image responses, setup an AWS bucket to cache the composed images and provide the credentials.
+For working on graphical image responses, setup an AWS bucket to cache the composed images and provide the details.

 ```
 RESPONSE_IMAGE_AWS_ACCESS_KEY_ID